ociu/sphinx-traceability-extension/doc/contributing.rst

 -------------
 Basic documentation is expected, but every bit of detail you can include will help in the future.
-It might look obvious, but it will also help everyone reviewing the code to correctly understand the intended functionality, so that they can focus more on the implementation aspect.
+It might look obvious, but it will also help everyone reviewing the code to correctly understand the intended functionality so that they can focus more on the implementation aspect.

 Code Review